-Choosing the best Canon camera is a tall order.
+Choosing the best Canon camera is a tall order – there are a fair few of them!
 We are, after all, talking about the biggest camera company in the world!
-Canon makes everything from budget beginner bodies all the way up to cameras used to shoot movies, so there's a lot to choose from.
+Canon makes everything from budget beginner bodies all the way up to cameras used to shoot movies.

-In my opinion, the best Canon camera overall is the mighty Canon EOS R5.
-It's a camera I personally bought because there is simply nothing it can't do, between its 45MP sensor (capable of shooting up to 400MP images!), 8K video, 20fps bursts and weather sealing.
-It was so far ahead of its time that it's still a technological marvel – but because it was released back in 2020, there are some great deals on it.
+In my opinion, the best Canon camera overall is the mighty Canon EOS R5 II.
+It's a camera I personally bought because there is simply nothing it can't do, between its 45MP sensor (capable of shooting up to 180MP upscaled images!), 8K video, 30fps burst, and incredible eye-controlled autofocus, it's a technological marvel – no wonder I called it "still the best damn camera you can buy".

 It's not all about horsepower, though!
 What you need is the right tool for the job.
-There are Canon cameras in every category, from wildlife and weddings to macro and video, and for every user from complete newcomers to working professionals.
+I have choices for Canon cameras in every category, from wildlife and weddings to macro and video.
 Here I've broken things down so you can quickly see exactly what you need for what and how you shoot!

 Canon user since the film days!